- Open Access

 Electronic supplementary material

 Additional file 1: Table S1.: Schedule of Evaluations.
+Figure S1.
 Change from baseline in FEV1 by timepoint at week 24.
 This analysis was conducted in a subset of patients from the ITT population who participated in the 12-hour serial spirometry substudy.
 ACL400/FOR12 FDC, fixed-dose combination of aclidinium 400 μg and formoterol 12 μg; ACL400/FOR6 FDC, fixed-dose combination of aclidinium 400 μg and formoterol 6 μg; FEV1, forced expiratory volume in 1 second; ITT, intention-to-treat; LS, least square.
 (PDF 322 KB)

 Authors’ original submitted files for images